The Right to Development of individuals and nations remains illusory, compounded by AI

 The pervasive threat of AI on data theft and manipulation and cultural piracy have been acknowledged by the EMRTD in this day and age.

-This approach invites these key players to immerse themselves in case studies concerning technology’s impact on society.
+This approach looks at AI not as a tool but as environment which has to be shepherded or stewarded.
+Moral imagination invites digital key players to immerse themselves in case studies concerning technology’s impact on society.
 In doing so, they identify ethical blind spots and cultivate empathy for people whose lives are shaped by their decisions, explained Walker.

-This design is dependent on the inherent ethics of AI agents, which is fundamental in ensuring that vulnerable markets are protected from data piracy or content manipulation.
+Thus, this design is dependent on the inherent ethics of AI agents, which is fundamental in ensuring that vulnerable markets are protected from data piracy or content and political manipulation.

-Today, AI technologies are wanting in terms of giving the general public the agency to protect themselves from cyber attacks such as data theft and manipulation.
+Today, the general public does not have the agency to protect themselves from cyber attacks such as data theft and manipulation.
 All populations are currently vulnerable and at the whims of AI company owners and developers.

 Additionally, government regulations are still largely in limbo while the impact of AI is global.

-There is no immediate answer to this yet.
+There is no immediate mechanism to this yet.

-Meantime, we are already witnessing record high of mental health cases and suicides brought about by crimes like cybersex and cyberbullying.
+Meantime, we are already witnessing record high of mental health cases and suicides brought about by crimes like money and data theft, cybersex and cyberbullying.

 Balancing environmental protection and the right of people to development